 Instructions for Building a Sawhorse Table:

-5 – 2×4 Studs (will vary according to how tall and how wide your crossbeam is.)
-32 inch long legs will produce a countertop height table
+- 5 2×4 Studs (will vary according to how tall and how wide your crossbeam is.)

-Table Top (a door, a salvaged tabletop, a concrete tabletop made with DIY countertop instructions, etc)
+- Table Top (You can use anything sturdy and flat: a door, a salvaged tabletop, a concrete tabletop made with DIY countertop instructions, etc)

 To create a polished finish on the final product, pause here and paint the sawhorse brackets.
 The black coating isn’t terrible, but for indoor use I think a premium finish adds a look of quality.
-I thought a coat of oil rubbed bronze spray paint elevated these basic shop-grade brackets into something more appropriate for interior use.
+A coat of oil rubbed bronze spray paint elevated these basic shop-grade brackets into something more appropriate for interior use.

 Cut 2×4’s legs and crossbeams.
 Honestly, the math for cutting the legs was the hardest part of this project!
-Measuring and cutting I can do- but measuring, cutting, calculating the height of a board set at an angle, and calculating angle of the bottom surface was more than a little challenging for this art-oriented brain!
+Measuring and cutting I’m great at- but measuring, cutting, calculating the height of a board set at an angle, and calculating the angle of the bottom surface was more than a little challenging for this art-oriented brain!
 Rendering in Sketchup helped, but here are my measurements: